 Education Needed to Become a Dentist: Education Roadmap

-Learn how to become a dentist.
+Learn the steps in becoming a dentist.
 Research the various education requirements, licensure information and experience required for starting a career in dentistry.

 Becoming a dentist begins with completion of a science-related undergraduate degree program.
 Aspiring dentists then attend dental school to earn a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD).
 Graduates of dental programs are required to earn state licensure to practice in the profession.
 The following table contains the main qualifications and requirements needed to become a dentist listed from the U.S. Bureau of Labor Statistics.